 It’s easy to forget that languages are a product of thousands of years of evolution.
 A quick look at historical linguistics can give a language learner some perspective on their target language.
 I’d argue that there are few truly vestigial structures in modern languages.

-When confronted by the complexity of a language, be awed by it.
-Ask yourself what function it serves: articles quickly add clarity about the something’s level of abstraction; Japanese honorifics weave culture into the fabric of the language.
+When confronted by the complexity of a language, stand in awe rather than gripe.
+Ask yourself what function a linguistic structure serves: articles quickly add clarity about a thing’s level of abstraction; Japanese honorifics weave culture into the fabric of the language.
 If something escapes an obvious explanation, it could very well mean that we don’t understand it well enough.

 Have some fun researching the history of whatever language you are studying and try to think why that language community evolved the way it did.
 Thousands of years of linguistic evolution have produced our modern languages, let’s not be too rash in forgetting this.